-The Medium Goods Vehicle and Heavy Goods Vehicle driving tests aim at assessing candidate's driving ability, and ensuring that in future the candidate will drive safely and properly, acquire good traffic knowledge and give due consideration to other road users.
+The medium goods vehicle and heavy goods vehicle driving tests aim at assessing candidate's driving ability, and help the candidate acquire good traffic knowledge, establish a safe driving attitude and give due consideration to other road users in future.

-The Driving Examiner will carry out the driving test in accordance with the contents of this Guide and will handle situations that are not described here by applying his profound experience and sound judgement in driving.
+The Driving Examiner will carry out the driving test in accordance with the contents of this Guide and will handle situations that are not described here by applying his profound experience and sound judgment in driving.

-PART I TEST VEHICLE REQUIREMENT
+PART I TEST VEHICLE REQUIREMENTS